BIS180L-resources/BIS180L-VM_Image_Setup/next_year.md

 * fix whitespace issue in atom **reinstall atom...and if needed turn off whitespace package**
 * R packages: learnr, tidyverse
+* Replace /data with files that do not have multiple isoforms!!!

 ## For labs (now updating for 2019)